AldisiRana/GenRisk/docs/source/cli.rst

 .. _cli:

+.. contents:: a title for the contents
+    :depth: 3

 Command Line Interface
 #######################
 The genrisk command line interface includes multiple commands which can be used as follows: